Latvia Wedding Traditions

 - Final opening after midnight for remaining guests

-Contemporary brides rarely prepare traditional dowers, but 45% include symbolic handmade items.
+Contemporary brides rarely prepare traditional dowers, but many include symbolic handmade items.
 The dower opening ceremony continues at traditional weddings, often featuring a decorated chest with modern household items or family heirlooms rather than entirely handmade goods.

 The Midnight Mičošana Ceremony